In a nutshell...

-Our website is packed full with useful information for practitioners.
+Our website is packed with useful information for practitioners.
 Members are notified by email as new content is added.
-We post stories about current developments in the empty homes world and links to resources of many kinds.
+We post stories about current developments in the empty homes field and links to resources of many kinds.

 In addition, we produce our own guidance and practitioner briefings on a range of key topics.
 Many are available only to paying members but some are accessible to anyone, such as our Good Practice Standards for Local Authority Empty Homes Initiatives.